Crane Limit Switches

 Limit Switches for Crane & Hoist Applications

-We offer a full portfolio of heavy-duty limit switches to meet the needs of your valve position indication application.
-Namco limit switches offer SNAP-LOCK® technology, a unique feature that helps eliminate dead-band with quick make and quick break action.
+We offer a full portfolio of heavy-duty limit switches to meet the needs of crane control indication applications.
+NAMCO limit switches offer SNAP-LOCK® technology, a unique feature that helps eliminate dead-band with quick make and quick break action.
 The contacts are forced to be in one position or the other and cannot dwell in-between open or closed.
 Each switch has a locking mechanism that mechanically forces the contacts to stay closed until released by the trip lever.
 NAMCO limit switches are also designed with heavy-duty contacts for electrical durability and chatter due to vibration or seismic events.